-I remember when I first heard Bron Yr Aur by Led Zeppelin around 2004, and I learned about alternate guitar tunings.
+I remember when I first heard Bron Yr Aur by Led Zeppelin around 2004, and I learned about cool guitar tunings that weren’t standard.

-The possibility of getting new sounds out of my guitar with alternate tunings opened up a whole new world to me!
+The possibility of getting new sounds out of my guitar with weird tunings opened up a whole new world to me!

 I hope this article opens up that same world to you.

-Check out the sections below to learn more about each tuning and hear songs in each tuning.
+Check out the sections below to learn more about each of the best alternate guitar tunings and to hear songs in them.

 Drop D: DADGBE